bmcilw1/nx-sls/sls/README.md

 nx generate @nrwl/nest:application sls-nest
 ```

+To reproduce error

+- `cd` into the sls directory

+- Run `sls deploy`

+- Ping given route with a GET at `/api`

+- View the error in the response and in the logs

 <p align="center"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="450"></p>

 🔎 **Nx is a set of Extensible Dev Tools for Monorepos.**